alexsergin/mattermost-online-simulator/README.md

 # Mattermost Online Simulator

-If ou can't stay online in Mattermost but have to, then just start this online simulator and that's done:)
+If you can't stay online in Mattermost but have to, then just start this online simulator and that's done:)

 You need Docker to use this tool.
 Install the Docker and just exec the following command:
 ```bash